rasmuse/opentoolflux/README.md

 The command-line interface has built-in documentation which is accessed by calling commands such as:

 ```
-picarrito --help
+opentoolflux --help
-picarrito import --help
+opentoolflux import --help
 ```

 When adding `--help` to a command, the command will do nothing except print an information message.

 We recommend exploring the software by reading the built-in help and experimenting with commands on some test data.
-Picarrito will never change or delete your source data files, so you can safely play around.
+OpenToolFlux will never change or delete your source data files, so you can safely play around.
 (And in any case, you do have a backup of your important research data, _right_?)

-## Configure Picarrito using a configuration file
+## Configure OpenToolFlux using a configuration file

 Most configuration is made in a configuration file written in [TOML language](https://toml.io/en/).
-All the configuration options are listed and explained in the example file found here: [example/picarrito.toml](example/picarrito.toml).
+All the configuration options are listed and explained in the example file found here: [example/opentoolflux.toml](example/opentoolflux.toml).

 A small number of configuration options can be made on the command line.
 These are listed and explained [in the built-in documentation](#use-the-built-in-documentation).

-Picarrito by default looks for a configuration file named `picarrito.toml` in the working directory.
+OpenToolFlux by default looks for a configuration file named `opentoolflux.toml` in the working directory.
 This default can be overridden using the `--config` flag as follows:

 ```
-picarrito --config my_config.toml [command]
+opentoolflux --config my_config.toml [command]
 ```

 ## Import data from source files